-We are currently invested in 30 portfolio companies, though after full investment of the net proceeds of this offering we anticipate that we will be invested in more than 35 companies.
+As of March 31, 2006, we were invested in 48 portfolio companies.
 This number may be higher or lower depending on the amount of our assets under management at any given time, market conditions and the extent to which we employ leverage, and will likely fluctuate over time.
 A consequence of this limited number of investments is that the aggregate returns we realize may be significantly adversely affected if a small number of investments perform poorly or if we need to write down the value of any one investment.
 Beyond our income tax diversification requirements, we do not have fixed guidelines for diversification, and our investments could be concentrated in relatively few portfolio companies.